pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-haptics.md

 ## UxrHapticClip

 To facilitate haptic feedback, UltimateXR provides the `UxrHapticClip` class which includes all the necessary parameters.
-When using this type for an inspector variable, it will appear like this:
+When this type is used for an inspector variable, it will appear like this:
 ![](/docs/programming-guide/media/UxrHapticClip.png)

 - **Clip**: Is an audio clip whose wave can be used for haptic feedback if the device supports playing haptic buffers.